salesforce/eslint-plugin-lwc/docs/rules/no-inner-html.md

 # Restrict usage of `innerHTML` (no-inner-html)

-Usage of innerHTML poses a potential security concern and may allow malicious javascript to unintentionally execute.
-If setting plain text, use `Node.textContent`.
-If interacting with DOM nodes, use the native DOM APIs.
+Using of innerHTML poses a potential security concern and may allow malicious javascript to unintentionally execute.
+Instead, use `Node.textContent` to set plain text.
+To interact with DOM nodes, use the native DOM APIs.

 ## Rule details